SpenceyHong/janeliasig/README.md

 *Maximize and Minimize functions are glitchy on cross-correlated graphs.*

+The left and right arrow keys will pan the graph.
+Up and right arrow keys will only move the y-window slightly at a time.

 To change the input file, the GUI will allow you to change it, so you don't need to close out every time you wish to change the input file.

 The built-in matplotlib functions like pan, save, and subplot settings are still in place.